-BIOGRAPHYMichael K. Ryan, MD, is an orthopaedic surgeon, specializing in sports medicine surgery, hip preservation surgery (including hip arthroscopy for treatment of hip impingement and labral tears, treatment of hip dysplasia, and other joint preserving surgeries for adolescents and adults), as well as knee and hip replacements.
+BIOGRAPHYMichael K. Ryan, MD, is a board-certified, fellowship-trained orthopaedic surgeon.
+He specializes in sports medicine surgery, hip preservation surgery (including hip arthroscopy for treatment of hip impingement and labral tears, treatment of hip dysplasia, and other joint preserving surgeries for adolescents and adults), as well as knee and hip replacements.

 Dr. Ryan is a member of The Hip Center at Andrews Sports Medicine.
 In this capacity, he primarily focuses on treating patients with non-arthritic/preservation hip injuries, disorders and diseases.